buckleylab/Buckley_lab_protocols/Preparing_DNA_for_Sequencing/library_gel_extraction.md

 1. Load 50-55 uL of the sample into an individual well until all the sample is loaded.
 	* Use 7.5 ul of 100 bp ladder in the 1st lane (+1.5 ul of 6X loading dye).

-1. Run the gel at ~75 volts for ~1.5 hours.
+1. Run the gel at 30-70 volts for 1-3 hours
 	* Lower voltage gives crisper bands, but takes much longer.

-1. Pre-weight 2 mL microcentrifuge tubes (1 per sample).
+1. Pre-weight 2 mL microcentrifuge tubes (1 per well).

 1. Visualize the gel using the UV transilluminator in Room 712
-	* (make sure to wear face shield!).
+	* Make sure to wear face shield!
 	* Cut out 400-600 bp bands from each lane.

-1. Put the cut bands into pre-weighted 2 mL microcentrifuge tubes and weight to find final weight of gel.
+1. Put the cut bands into pre-weighted 2 mL microcentrifuge tubes and weigh to find final weight of gel.

-1. Use the Wizard SV Gel and PCR Clean-Up System kit protocol to elute DNA from gel slices.
+1. Use the Wizard SV Gel and PCR Clean-Up System kit (Cat # A9281) protocol to elute DNA from gel slices.
 	* Protocol modifications include:
 		* running binding solution (w. molten gel) through the column twice